ctjacobs/pyqso/README.md

 ## Contact

-If you have any comments or questions about PyQSO please send them via email to Christian Jacobs, M0UOS, at <christian@christianjacobs.uk>.
+Please raise any technical issues or feature suggestions about PyQSO on the GitHub issue tracker.